paper-trail-gem/paper_trail/README.md

 </table>

 PaperTrail stores the values in the Model Before column.
 Most other auditing/versioning plugins store the After column.

+## Choosing Lifecycle Events To Monitor

+You can choose which events to track with the `on` option.
+For example, to ignore `create` events:

+    class Article < ActiveRecord::Base
+      has_paper_trail :on => [:update, :destroy]
+    end

 ## Choosing Attributes To Monitor